lynndylanhurley/redux-auth/README.md

   {apiUrl: "https://api.graveflex.com"},
   {isServer: true, cookies, currentLocation}
 ).then(({redirectPath, blank} = {}) => {
-  // if `blank` is true, it is because this is an OAuth popup window
+  // if `blank` is true, this is an OAuth redirect and should not
-  // that should be closed. in this case just render a blank page.
+  // be rendered

-  // use your server to render the page markup or redirect
+  // use your server to render your app, or redirect
   // to another location if the user is unauthorized.

   // see the demo app for a more complete example.
 });